minagishl/gradia/README.md

 - **Simple Controls**: Launch with one click, exit with Escape key
 - **Lightweight**: Minimal permissions, no background tracking
 - **Customizable**: Easy-to-use popup interface for selecting gradient themes
+- **Optional Password Lock**: Protect fullscreen mode with a password stored only as a hash

 ## Tech Stack